By Michael Hilkemeijer

 In this article, I will explain how you can ensure that you are teaching ICT capability proficiently in your discipline by using effective teaching strategies or pedagogies as they are known that will help your students to develop their capabilities with ICT whilst using it to support their content learning.

-Teaching with technology to develop student ICT capability need not be an issue for you in your classroom anymore.
+Teaching with technology to develop student ICT capability need not be an issue for you in your classroom any more.
 It is important to begin by remembering that not all ICT that is available at your school has the ability to develop student capabilities.
-For example, there are so many subject-specific software being used in the classroom.
+For example, there is so many subject-specific software being used in the classroom.

 However, this would more likely help yourself to become ICT capable than your students.
 Teachers have more control over this software than students do.
 Software like this would partially develop their capabilities.